 Longevity is based on the employee's date of employment, not job anniversary date.
-In the event of rehire of a retired county employee, previous tenure for longevity does not apply.
+In the event of a rehire of Grafton County employee, previous tenure for longevity does not apply.
+This includes employees who retire and are rehired or transition to part-time.